Dre Campbell Farm

 6. Pests or Diseases

 Sap-sucking pests like aphids, spider mites, and whiteflies feed on plant juices.
-This activity can weaken plants, leading to leaf yellowing.
+This activity can weaken plants, causing leaves to turn yellow.

 Fungal and bacterial diseases can also lead to yellow spots or widespread discoloration [1].